MEDIATION & CONFLICT MANAGEMENT

 Upon request and in consultation with clients, I offer to integrate elements of mindfulness practice in the mediation.
 These may include a short breathing meditation, listening to the sound of a bell, slow-walking and performing a body scan.
 When used appropriately, these practices can effectively reduce reactivity and facilitate a transformative, heart-based connection between people in conflict.

 I offer mediation of most types of conflict including partnership and family disputes, conflicts at the workplace or in a project team, neighbor and flat-share disputes, disputes among community groups and more.

 Mediations are usually scheduled in 1.5 to 2-hour sessions at flexible intervals that fit your needs.
 In some cases, especially in group mediations involving more than 2 people, other formats such as sessions lasting a day or more can be preferable.
-If necessary, mediation can be conducted by video-conferencing in most cases.

 To do justice to the complex and often subtle dynamics of the mediation process, I may choose to collaborate with a co-mediator.

 If all parties to a conflict are not willing or able to participate in a mediation, I offer to work with one party to illuminate the conflict and develop insights and specific tools for handling a conflict.
 Conflict coaching can help you clarify your needs, understand differing or opposing perspectives, develop effective conflict management strategies, make high-quality decisions and rehearse anxiety-producing conversations.

 Often it is best to develop conflict competency and prevention strategies before problems arise or escalate.
 This may be particularly beneficial during periods of rapid change and transition in your organization or group.
 I offer customized workshops to share techniques ranging from mindfulness practice to Nonviolent Communication (NVC) to enable your group to reduce conflict wherever possible and to move through it more smoothly where it cannot be avoided.